sunglocto/Spore-Mods/README.md

 # Spore-Mods
-All of my Spore mods.
-Feel free to edit and re-upload them.
+All of my Spore mods are to go here (in the releases section).

+Feel free to edit and re-upload any of these mods.